WebOrigami/docs/content/builtins/tree/json.md

 supertitle: "Tree."
 ---

-Render the contents of the tree in JSON format.
+Render the contents of the [map-based tree](/async-tree/mapBasedTree.html) in JSON format.

 The ori tool uses YAML as its default output format, so you can use the `json` function to reformat the output as JSON: